Search for a rare disease

 - MedDRA: -

-The disease is caused by "activating" mutations in the FGF23 gene (12p13) encoding fibroblast growth factor 23, a phosphate-regulating hormone (phosphatonin).
-These mutations render FGF23 resistant to cleavage and thus cause an increase in circulating levels, which leads to reduced renal phosphate reabsorption and bone demineralization.
-ADHR is transmitted as an autosomal dominant trait with incomplete penetrance.
+The disease is caused by activating mutations in the FGF23 gene (12p13) encoding fibroblast growth factor 23 (FGF23), a phosphate-regulating hormone.
+These mutations render FGF23 resistant to cleavage and thus cause an increase in circulating levels.
+Increased FGF23 levels leads to reduced renal phosphate reabsorption and decreased intestinal phosphate and calcium absorption, consequently leading to abnormal bone mineralization.

-Differential diagnosis includes X-linked hypophosphatemia (XLH), autosomal recessive hypophosphatemia (ARHP), hereditary hypophosphatemic rickets with hypercalciuria (HHRH), fibrous dysplasia of bones, renal Fanconi syndrome (see these terms), vitamin D deficiency, and tumor-induced osteomalacia.
+Differential diagnosis includes X-linked hypophosphatemia (XLH), autosomal recessive hypophosphatemia (ARHP), hereditary hypophosphatemic rickets with hypercalciuria (HHRH), fibrous dysplasia of bones, renal Fanconi syndrome, vitamin D deficiency, and tumor-induced osteomalacia.

 Management and treatment

 Treatment aims at improving growth, bone or joint pain, enhancing mineralization of bones, and preventing skeletal deformities caused by rickets.
 It consists of daily oral administration of phosphate and calcitriol and is associated with frequent monitoring of height, calcium, alkaline phosphatase, parathyroid hormone, and phosphate serum concentrations, as well as urinary calcium and creatinine.
-Calcitriol is given to prevent secondary hyperparathyroidism that can be caused by phosphate administration.
 Corrective surgery of skeletal deformities may be required in some cases.
 Sometimes, nephrocalcinosis and hyperparathyroidism can be observed as complications of the therapy; frequent follow-up is therefore necessary.
-Several forms of adjuvant therapy are being tested to prevent/reduce complications of the current therapy.
+The efficacy of burosumab (an anti-FGF23 humanized antibody), a recently developed therapy that lowers circulating FGF-23 levels and thus corrects renal phosphate wasting, has not yet been evaluated in ADHR patients.

 With treatment, prognosis is very good: growth is normalized and skeletal deformities can be corrected.